Skip Navigation

 — Not available.

 NOTE: To estimate the margin of error, the standard error is scaled based on the desired level of confidence in the estimate.
 Throughout the Condition of Education, margins of error are produced based on a 95 percent level of confidence.
 Margin of error is calculated as 1.96*standard error.
+Data in this figure represent the 50 states and the District of Columbia.
 Data are based on a head count of full-time and part-time principals rather than on the number of full-time-equivalent principals.
-Separate data on principals who were Asian, Pacific Islander, and of Two or more races were not available in 1999–2000.
-In 1999–2000, data for principals who were Asian included principals who were Pacific Islander, and principals of Two or more races were required to select a single category from among the offered race/ ethnicity categories (White, Black, Hispanic, Asian, and American Indian/Alaska Native).
-Although rounded numbers are displayed, the figures are based on unrounded data.
-Race categories exclude persons of Hispanic ethnicity.
-Detail may not sum to totals because of rounding.
+Principals were asked whether they were male or female.
+The questionnaire did not use either the term “gender” or “sex.”

 Hover, click, and tap to see more for all figures on this page.